 - General agent and module counting.

 - List of agents filtered by the research.

-- Group: This allows us to filter by a specific group.
+- Group: This enables filtering by a specific group.

 - Custom field: It is mandatory to select an agent custom field.
 In order to select that field, it must have been previously created with the Display up front option checked in node in the following section.